aio-libs/yarl/docs/api.rst

 URL is an immutable object, every operation described in the section generates a new *URL* instance.

-.. method:: URL.build(scheme, user, password, host, port, path, query_string, fragment, strict=False)
+.. method:: URL.build(scheme, user, password, host, port, path, query, query_string, fragment, strict=False)

    Creates and returns a new URL: